 - Donepezil should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of taking donepezil while you are pregnant.
+You will need to discuss the benefits and risks of using donepezil while you are pregnant.
 It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking donepezil.
 Donepezil is not approved for use in women who may be breast-feeding.

 Possible side effects of donepezil: